blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/lfi5.cs.md

 # Answer

 It is a  Local File Inclusion(LFI) issue. 'fileName' parameter is not sanitized for injections properly.
-Therefore, the user can over-write other OS files and modify their contents.
+Therefore, the user can over-write other OS files and modify contents.